the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 SyntaxError: Unexpected token 'new'
 ~~~~~~~

 Errors in JavaScript describe what's wrong (here: syntax) and where to find the errornous code (here: line 1).
-Start early to read your errors carefully, because tracking down errors (debugging) in code will become your daily duty as a developer.
+Start early to read your errors carefully, because tracking down errors (debugging) in code will become second nature as a developer.
 If you get stuck on a bug, invest the time to solve it yourself, because perseverance is what makes you a great developer.

 ### Exercises: